OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 <iframe src="http://example.org"></iframe>
 ```

+Some frame busting action try to break frame by assigning a value to the `parent.location` attribute in the "counter-action" statement.
+Such actions are, for example:

+- `self.parent.location` = `document.location`
+- `parent.location.href` = `self.location`
+- `parent.location` = `self.location`

+This method works well until the target page is framed by a single page.
+However, if the attacker encloses the target web page in one frame which is nested in another one (a double frame), then trying to access to `parent.location` becomes a security violation in all popular browsers, due to the descendant frame navigation policy.
+This security violation disables the counter-action navigation.

 #### Server-side Protection: X-Frame-Options

 An alternative approach to client-side frame busting code consists of an header based defense.
 The `X-FRAME-OPTIONS` header is sent from the server on HTTP responses and is used to mark web pages that shouldn't be framed.
 This header can take the values `DENY`, `SAMEORIGIN`, `ALLOW-FROM` origin, or non-standard `ALLOWALL`.
 The recommended value is `DENY`.